Dance Courses

 Students who wish to join this yearlong class in the second semester may do so with permission of the instructor.

-Throughout the year, we will use movement as a powerful vehicle for experiencing, in detail, our profoundly adaptable musculoskeletal anatomy.
-In the fall semester, students will learn sections of Irene Dowd’s Spirals, a comprehensive warm-up/cool-down for dancing that coordinates all joints and muscles through their fullest range of motion, facilitating study of the musculoskeletal system.
-In addition to movement practice, drawings are made as part of each week’s lecture (drawing materials provided); problem-solving activities are incorporated throughout the semester.
-Several short readings and responses will provide opportunities for students to engage primary texts in the field of functional anatomy.
+How is it possible for us to move in the countless ways that we do?
+Learn to develop your X-ray vision of human beings in motion through functional anatomical study that combines movement practice, drawing, lecture, and problem solving.
+In this course, movement is a powerful vehicle for experiencing in detail our profoundly adaptable musculoskeletal anatomy.
+We will learn Irene Dowd’s Spirals©, a comprehensive warm-up/cool-down for dancing that coordinates all joints and muscles through their fullest range of motion, facilitating study of the entire musculoskeletal system.
+In addition to movement practice, drawings are made as part of each week’s lecture (drawing materials provided), and three short assignments are submitted each semester.
+Insights and skills developed in this course can provide tremendous inspiration in the process of movement invention and composition.

 Faculty